 The Reimagine collection features items from the brand’s archive that have been modernised.
 I believe the Sledge pumps were just refined a little, giving the heel and platform small tweaks to create a more streamlined silhouette.
 The colour is slightly different too.

 My review of Kate’s L.K.
 Bennett Sledge pumps:

-As you can see in the photo on the left, I have a little toe cleavage.
-This was first time I’d worn the Sledges out of the house, but the leather (fine Italian leather no less) soon stretched and the nasty toes disappeared!
+This was the first time I’d worn the Sledges out of the house, and you did see a little toe cleavage, but the leather soon stretched and the toes disappeared.
 I found the Sledge platforms to be super comfortable; I can see why Kate wears them so often.
 My feet didn’t really ache or get sore – you don’t feel don’t feel like you’re wearing huge high heels.

-I bought the Sledges in a UK size 7.
+I bought the Sledge pumps in a UK size 7.
 I typically buy EU41 shoes, which is a 7.5 in some stores and 8 in others.
 I think in an ideal world, a 7.5 would have been perfect for me, but I tried on the 8 and they were far too big.
-The size 7 Sledges do pinch a little to begin with, but they stretched for me.
+The size 7 Sledges pinched a little, to begin with, but then they stretched for me.
 I noticed that L.K.
-Bennett do sell some styles in half sizes – I’ll certainly buy half a size up on any future purchases.
+Bennett does sell some styles in half sizes – I’ll certainly buy half a size up on any future purchases.

 I’ve worn my Sledges several times now and I really love them.
 Further, I have chunky ankles and I think these really elongate the leg.
 They made me feel very ladylike!

 One of the events I attended was outdoors.
 I was worried about water damage to the bottom of my Sledge shoes, so I took them to Timpson and had a very thin, beige half sole applied to the bottom after the first wear (this was recommended to me by a friend).